tooltwist/vue-contentservice/README.md

 # Introduction

-Instantly add authentication to a VueJS or Nuxt project.
+Instantly add content management to a VueJS or Nuxt project.

-* Login with username, email address, or Social Media credentials
-* User registration, with confirmation email verification
-* Forgotten password handling via email
-* JWT (JSON Web Token) for downstream verifications.
+* aa
-* User administration
+* bb
-* Integration with MailChimp, import and export
-* Blacklisted users
+* cc